Jupyter Notebook Keyboard Shortcuts

 Is there a way to restart the kernel and rerun every cell from the top in one action?

-The Kernel menu's 'Restart & Run All' option does exactly this, clearing all variables and outputs, restarting the Python (or other language) process fresh, and then executing every cell in order from top to bottom — the standard sanity check before considering a notebook finished, since it catches any cell that only worked because of leftover state from a cell you ran out of order earlier, a common way notebooks silently develop hidden execution-order dependencies that are invisible until you actually restart clean.
-Making this a habit before sharing or submitting a notebook helps catch that class of bug before someone else runs into it first.
+The Kernel menu's 'Restart & Run All' option does exactly this, clearing all variables and outputs, restarting the process fresh, and then executing every cell in order from top to bottom — the standard sanity check before considering a notebook finished, since it catches any cell that only worked because of leftover state from a cell you ran out of order earlier, a common way notebooks silently develop hidden execution-order dependencies invisible until you actually restart clean.

 What's the difference between Z in Command mode and Ctrl+Z while typing in a cell?